The Izaak Walton Park that the WIWL administers is a Nature Reserve. Here are some of our Park's residents.

 We can expect more like this as our 2018 summer stocking matures.
-We stocked 6"-8" catfish last year and the 2 caught at this year's kids fishing derby were 12" and 14".
+We stocked 6"-8" catfish and the 2 caught at the 2019 kids fishing derby were 12" and 14".
 Expected growth is 10" a year.

 This fish was returned to the lake and presents another exciting game fish for Chapter anglers.

 Some of our residents are best admired from a distance.